mienaikoe/ziyu/Chapters/4-2-Chapter24.md

 "Oi, let's head toward the wall to the left," she said, "This place is big."

 We turned and paddled softly, but it didn't take long for us to hit ground.
-The boat slid ashore onto a pebble jetty with a loud *shhhh-ch*, and stopped abruptly.
+The boat slid ashore onto a sand-and-pebble jetty with a loud *shhhh-ch*, and stopped abruptly.
 Pomri wasted no time.

 "Let's go," she said, already off the boat, and I instinctively clambered to the front, trying to keep my balance.